- About us

 Food and/or how we look becomes primary focus of our lives

 Taking a broader definition allows us to capture the bigger issues associated with the development and perpetuation of eating issues/disorders.

-The clinic is supervised by Senior Psychologist Ms. Amanda Kenyon who holds extensive experience in working with children and young people with eating issues/ disorders delivering individual, group and family based therapies.
-Given the significant impacts eating disorders have on the physical body, the clinic usually works with mild-moderate cases and would refer out to other suitable services whilst working closely with General Practioners and hospitals.
+The clinic is supervised by Senior Registered Psychologist Ms. Amanda Kenyon who holds extensive experience in working with children and young people with eating issues/ disorders delivering individual, group and family based therapies.
+Given the significant impacts eating disorders have on the physical body, the clinic usually works mainly with mild-moderate cases and would refer out to other suitable services whilst working closely with General Practitioners and hospitals.

-We use evidence based therapies including Cognitive Behavioural therapy (CBT), Bevioural Therapy, Maudsley family therapy and Acceptance and Commitment Therapy (ACT) to assist children, adolescents and young adults.
+We use evidence based therapies including Cognitive Behavioural therapy (CBT), Bevioural Therapy, elements of Maudsley family therapy and Acceptance and Commitment Therapy (ACT) to assist children, adolescents and young adults.
 Our clinic works with you, for you and by your side to assist you and any of your family members' struggle against an eating issue/disorder.
 At our clinic, you and your loved ones will feel supported and guided throughout the treatment program towards a healthier mind and a healthier lifestyle.

 Assessing the underlying reasong behind "picky" or "selective" eating can be tricky when doing so independently.
 That is why, our therapists working as part of our eating disorders sub clinic are able to assess underlying reasons, provide psychoeducation and further support, intervention and direction as needed.
 The following provides a helpful summary of the complexity of feeding and eating issues in young and school aged children:

 There is significant variance in the development of eating habits, amount of food consumed and the types of food consumed that would fall within 'typical' eating habits of children.
 Children's eating habits are also very different to adults therefore we cannot use the same criteria to compare.
 Typical children's eating habits include the following: